FASHION BUSINESS & CREATIVE ARTS DIPLOMA PROGRAM

 Stephane de Raucourt, John Fluevog “I have maintained a business relationship with John Casablancas Institute for the past 15 years and continue to rely on their expertise and professionalism from hiring fashion graduates to models.”

-Brian Hill, Aritzia “I have hired JC graduates and found them to be qualified and well prepared to perform their jobs.
-I would not hesitate to hire a JC grad again.”
+Brian Hill, Aritzia “I have hired JCI graduates and found them to be qualified and well prepared to perform their jobs.
+I would not hesitate to hire a JCI grad again.”

 Samantha Rose Balleza “JC Institute prepared me with the tools and knowledge to further my career in the fashion industry.
 The assignments and hands-on activities gave me the opportunity to show my creative side of styling and illustration, something I didn’t know I had in me.”

 Angelica Martensson “My year at JCI Institute was amazing.
 I learned so much about the fashion industry and I’ve grown as a person.
 I moved to Vancouver from Sweden not knowing anyone or what to expect from the program.
 From my first day until the end, people have treated me so well, and they’ve made me feel welcome.
 It’s been a great experience, and I’m going back to Europe with lots of memories.”